-NZ IFRS 9 (2009), 'Financial Instruments' (approved November 2009) (effective from 1 January 2013) specifies how an entity should classify and measure financial assets, including some hybrid contracts.
+NZ IFRS 9 (2009), Financial Instruments' (approved November 2009) (effective from 1 January 2015) specifies how an entity should classify and measure financial assets, including some hybrid contracts.
 The standard requires all financial assets to be classified on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
 Financial assets are required to be initially measured at fair value plus, in the case of a financial asset not at fair value through profit or loss, particular transaction costs, and then subsequently measured at amortised cost or fair value.
+Adoption of this standard is not expected to have an impact on the Financial Statements of the Trust.

-NZ IFRS 9 (2010), 'Financial Instruments' (approved November 2010) (effective from 1 January 2013) specifies the classification and measurement of financial liabilities and derecognition of financial assets and financial liabilities.
+NZ IFRS 9 (2010), 'Financial Instruments' (approved November 2010) (effective from 1 January 2015) specifies the classification and measurement of financial liabilities and derecognition of financial assets and financial liabilities.
 The requirements of NZ IAS 39, 'Financial Instruments: Recognition and Measurement' are retained with respect to the classification and measurement of financial liabilities except for the elimination of the exception from fair value for certain derivatives linked to unquoted equity instruments and amendment to the requirements related to the fair value option for financial liabilities.
+Adoption of this standard is not expected to have an impact on the Financial Statements of the Trust.